-- The current pilot includes entire suite of generally available AWS compute services, such as Amazon Simple Storage Service (S3) and Amazon Elastic Compute Cloud (EC2)
+- The current offering includes entire suite of generally available AWS compute services, such as Amazon Simple Storage Service (S3) and Amazon Elastic Compute Cloud (EC2)

-- The current pilot offers customers the ability to process, store, or propagate public or internal data in AWS
+- The current offering gives customers the ability to process, store or propagate public or internal data in AWS

 - Must be a UW-Madison faculty or staff member.
 To set up an AWS account you will need a valid DoIT Number.

-- During the pilot, customers must not process, store, or otherwise propagate sensitive or restricted data in AWS.
+- Customers must not process, store or otherwise propagate sensitive or restricted data in AWS, without completing a risk assessment by Cybersecurity.

-The current campus pilot of AWS does not include:
+The current campus offering of AWS does not include:

 - The ability for customers to provision resources in campus IP space

-- The ability for customers to process, store, or otherwise propagate sensitive or restricted data in AWS
+- The ability for customers to process, store or otherwise propagate sensitive or restricted data in AWS without an assessment by the Office of Cybersecurity

 - AWS Mechanical Turk is not included (it is not considered a compute service)